 As much as I love to travel, I’m also very thankful (and fortunate!) to call San Diego home.
-I’ve lived here for almost 20 years, so I’ve spent a LONG time exploring everything that the city has to offer – from beaches, to restaurants, to outdoor adventures.
+I’ve lived here for almost 20 years, so I’ve spent a LONG time exploring everything that the city has to offer.
 This post is a roundup of all my favorites – so it’s the perfect San Diego itinerary for first-timers!

-And before you visit, make you sure you throw these in your suitcase.
+Before you visit San Diego, make you sure you throw these in your suitcase.
 You’ll fit in perfectly with the locals!

 Where to Stay in San Diego